SFU-CMPT353-S25-DBS/Project/web/content/ProjectAndOutages.md

 432a5b6c31a31705e150218cfc7cdcb28d38baa6:1704164904
 fe8cc40d10aa32dfe535ba8938fb2ab24928b097:1704165758
 cc13d5d616c2be0ac2c3f9bd8665cc1334cb5886:1704166366
-...
+# ...
 ```

 A couple quick notes on these commands:

-1. To get information specifically on the bchydro-outages repository, you need to make sure that your CWD is set to be in that directory.
+1. Git commands operate in the **closest parent folder containing a git repo**.
+So, to get information specifically on the bchydro-outages repository, you need to make sure that your CWD is set to be in that sub-directory.
 If you run these commands in, say, the root of our project directory, it will show you repo information for our project instead.

-2. The way I get this data back into Python is via the `capture_output=True` option when I create the subprocess.
-This makes a little more sense if you done any work with Unix systems, but it effectively changes Python to be the "stdout" location of the command, instead of your command line.
-Learning more about "stdout" and "stderr" might be a good idea (look up "bash redirection"), but is beyond the scope of what I want to talk about.
+2. The way I get this data back into Python is via the `capture_output=True` option which I specified when creating the subprocess.
+This makes a little more sense if you done any work with Unix systems, but it effectively changes Python to be the "stdout" location of the command, instead the terminal as is normal.
+Learning more about "stdout" and "stderr" might be a good idea (look up **bash redirection**), but is beyond the scope of what I want to talk about.

 ## Reading the Commits
 The next goal is to read each commit to get the active outages out of them.